Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Fluid Model Proof of Part (b)

 \subsection{System dynamics and scheduling algorithms}

-To study the dynamics of the processing model of the LLM engine, we keep track of the following quantities.
-Let $Z_pn)$ and $Z_d(n)$ be the number of requests in phase $p$ and phase $d$, respectively, at the end of time slot $n$, after accounting for the new arrivals and the service completions in time slot $n$.
-Let $W_p(n)$ and $W_d(n)$ be the number of prefill tokens in phase $p$ and decode tokens in phase $d$ at time $n$, including those in a batch being processed.
+To study the dynamics of the processing model of the LLM server, we introduce aggregate quantities derived from the per-request state $\{(P_i(n), D_i(n)) : i \in \mathcal{Q}_n\}$ defined in \cref{sec:markov-chain}.
+Let $Z_p(n)$ and $Z_d(n)$ be the number of requests in the prefill and decode phases, respectively, at the end of time slot $n$: